QingZhang990806/personal-info/content/authors/admin/_index.md

     - course: MSc in Statistics
       institution: University of St Andrews (UK)
       year: 2022
-    - course: BSc in Mathematics and Statistics
+    - course: BSc (Hons) in Mathematics and Statistics
       institution: Univiersity of Plymouth (UK)
       year: 2021
     - course: BSc in Statistics